|Date and time||Section||Details||Action taken|

 I suspect the Adderly is just too lazy or lacks the commitment to customer service to open the pool.
 In general they have a can't care and rude attitude.

-Leigh has taken mater up with Permanent Trust managing agent.
+Leigh has taken the matter up with Permanent Trust managing agent.

 |30 Oct 2018||410|